 Citi Purchasing Card Qualifications

-Most P-Card provides typically have qualifications that vary per business looking to get a card.
+Most P-Card providers typically have qualifications that vary per business looking to get a card.
 However, some of the qualifications you can expect include annual credit card spend amounts, business and personal credit score, level of liquidity, level of cash flow coverage, and the financial condition of your business.

 What the Citi Purchasing Card Is Missing